-When a surgeon is performing reoperation for involved/close margins of a melanoma initially resected prior to referral, does Standard 5.5 apply?
+When a surgeon is performing reoperation for involved/close margins of a melanoma already treated with wide local excision prior to referral, does Standard 5.5 apply?

-Repeat wide local excisions being performed for involved/close margins are outside the scope of Standard 5.5.
+No, Standard 5.5 only applies to the first wide local excision performed with curative intent after diagnostic excisional biopsy.
+Repeat wide local excisions performed for involved/close margins are outside the scope of Standard 5.5.
 However, this is distinct from performing a wide local excision after a diagnostic excisional biopsy, which is the index operation for Standard 5.5.